High-Dose Thyroid Hormone As a Mood Stabilizer

 Most of the open-trial data on this treatment approach has focused on patients with rapid cycling bipolar disorder.
-As best I can tell, the Berlin randomized trial described above may have focused on bipolar depression.
+The Berlin randomized trial described above focused on bipolar depression.
 "Treatment-resistant" depression, whether bipolar or unipolar (a very difficult distinction in this group of patients), may also respond to this approach.

 What are the risks, and side effects?

 Surprisingly, this approach is generally tolerated very well.
 You would think that people would become hyperthyroid, which would lead to the following symptoms:

 But that does not seem to happen for patients who do well with this approach.
 Pulse rates to go up, generally about 10-20 beats per minute.
 Some minor symptoms from the above list were noted by some patients, but not to the point of requiring a treatment change.
 The researchers note that in patients who do not have bipolar disorder, high-dose thyroid would be expected to produce substantial levels of these symptoms.

 Becoming hyperthyroid on your own, because your thyroid gland is not working properly, has been associated with an increased frequency of an abnormal heart rhythm called "atrial fibrillation".
 This is not lethal, but it is uncomfortable.
 Heart pumping capacity decreases by about half, and people feel quite strange.
 They often go to the emergency room, where generally this abnormal rhythm can be corrected.